 The UK immigration bill post-Brexit is currently being debated in Westminster.
 The transition period of the UK’s exit from the European Union is due to end on 31st December of this year.

-Do You Need Immigration Legal Advice?
+Do You Need Immigration Advice?

-If you require any immigration legal advice, the Immigration Advice Service is here for you.
+If you require any immigration advice, Immigration Advice Service is here for you.
 We offer expert immigration legal assistance in all areas of immigration law in both the Republic of Ireland and the United Kingdom.

 Whether you want to apply for a visa or settlement, or renew your immigration permission, we are here for you.